 By mail order

-Prepaid cards can help you plan your spending because you can only use money you have already loaded on the card.
+Prepaid cards can help you plan your spending because you can only use money you have already loaded onto the card.
 This means you can avoid:

-Overspending because you can just pay on the amount you intend to spend over a certain period, e.g. until payday or while you are on holiday.
-Once you have spent it all, you cannot use the card until you add more money.
+Overspending: you can choose to only load the card with the money you can afford to spend for a period of time, for example until payday or while you are on holiday.
+Once you have spent it all, you cannot use the card until you top it up again

-Getting into debt because there is no overdraft or any other way of borrowing money with a prepaid card.
+Getting into debt: there is no overdraft facility or any other way of borrowing money with a prepaid card.

 You can also plan your spending by keeping track of your balance and the transactions you have made using your card's online account or app.